Let’s just get this out of the way. Direct sales is not easy. If it were, everyone would be successful at it. And, the fact is, most people are not.

 However, along with the good, there has come some bad.
 Social media is very powerful, yes, but using social media improperly can turn off your friends and customers.
 Have you ever been added to a direct sales consultant’s Facebook group without your permission?
 Have your friends blasted their business posts daily, clogging up your newsfeed?
 Have you received unsolicited messages from friends about their business?
 That’s the kind of stuff that gives direct sales a bad name.

 The better way to do it is to lead with relationship and value.
-Be a friend first.
+Be authentic and be a friend first.
 Attract people to your business by showing how fun it is, how useful the products are and how your business is making you happy and fulfilling your family’s needs.

 Two effective ways to build your following on social media are through the power of community and the power of storytelling.